 - A criminal history/police report from any country where the practitioner has lived for 12months or more (including New Zealand).
-The report must be no more than 6-months old. - Curriculum vitae (CV). - Name and contact details for two professional referees.
+The report must be no more than 6-months old. - Curriculum vitae (CV) including a record of CPD activities for the 3 years prior to their application - Two written professional references.